A Quick Overview of the Jewelry Business

 If you plan to sell upscale, high-end jewelry, a somewhat classy presentation is in order.
 Make sure your shop is well lit and clean, and keep display cases well polished to let your wares sparkle.

-Security is also an issue with regards to theft and robbery.
+Security is also an issue with regard to theft and robbery.
 Keep display cases locked and make sure your employees know to do the same.
 Invest in a security system and maintain the proper insurance coverage of your merchandise.
 Make sure your employees understand that their job is to sell the jewelry, not to defend it with their lives.

 Should you sell your jewelry at craft shows?
 At home jewelry parties?
 On eBay?
 To shops and galleries?
 On Consignment?
 Wholesale it?
 Build your own website for it?
 Jump in and experiment with selling jewelry via all these methods and more.
-The only way to find out for sure what direction is to test, record and go with what works.
+The only way to find out for sure what direction is to test, record, and go with what works.

 - Thorough knowledge of gems and metals

 - Knowledge of how to determine gem authenticity

 - Attention to detail

 Employee & Job Consideration During The Start-Up Phase Or In The Future:

 - Sales Associate

 - Common Staff Positions Needed To Run Some Businesses